Updated: Jan 25

-Featherweight Sarah arrived in style last month to curate her own exhibit on the second floor of the museum.
+Featherweight Sarah arrived in style last month to curate her own exhibit on the second floor of The Missouri Quilt Museum.
 She created a beautiful exhibit displaying *most* of her Singer Featherweight Collection.
 Of course, she had to keep at least one at home to sew on!!

 This exhibit includes a large variety of Singer Featherweight machines, in many different years.
 It also includes a few of Sarah's quilts including her first EVER quilt, the first one made on her featherweight, and a few additional completed with featherweight favorites!

 A true collector, Sarah has been going strong for the last 6 years.
 When she fell in love with featherweights - she fell hard- as you can see!
 Not only does she have a large collection, but her passion has led to a lot of research and a vast knowledge of their inner workings, their differences between years and of course their amazing stitch!
 One of Sarah's favorite resources of information is Carmon and his family/team at The Featherweight Shop.
 They provide a lot of education classes and free information as well in their "schoolhouse".

 You can get to know Sarah better in guest blog spot at The Featherweight Shop.
 You can also enjoy her teaching by making the Sweet Trellis Mini Quilt featured on the same blog!